vaimo/composer-patches/README.md

 ### 3.12.1

-* Feature: Renamed 'reset' to 'redo' to make the command argument's purpose easier to understand when compared with 'redo'.
+* Feature: renamed 'reset' to 'redo' to make the command argument's purpose easier to understand when compared with 'redo'.
-* Fix: Properly re-apply all patches when using 'from-source' nad 'redo' arguments together.
+* Fix: properly re-apply all patches when using 'from-source' nad 'redo' arguments together.

 ### 3.12.0

-* Feature: Introduced a new composer command to make it easier to re-apply all patches and give newly defined patches a quick test-run (composer patch).
+* Feature: introduced a new composer command to make it easier to re-apply all patches and give newly defined patches a quick test-run (composer patch).

 ### 3.11.0

-* Feature: Reset all patched packages when vaimo/composer-patches in removed from a project (with an option of leaving the patches applied).
+* Feature: reset all patched packages when vaimo/composer-patches in removed from a project (with an option of leaving the patches applied).
-* Feature: Added the possibility for a project to define custom patch appliers or override the ones that are built into the package (see: Patcher Configuration).
+* Feature: added the possibility for a project to define custom patch appliers or override the ones that are built into the package (see: Patcher Configuration).
-* Fix: Avoid crashing at the end of a composer operation when vaimo/composer-patches was removed while it was executing, but it's plugin class remains loaded and triggers an action after all install/uninstall actions are done.
+* Fix: avoid crashing at the end of a composer operation when vaimo/composer-patches was removed while it was executing, but it's plugin class remains loaded and triggers an action after all install/uninstall actions are done.